LifeBogger presents the Full Story of a Football Genius who is best known by the nickname “The Baby-Faced Assassin“.

 “I used to write down all the team sheets and formations from Match of the Day.
 At some point, I got to know everything about football in England,” said Ole whose first love was Liverpool (Whisper it gently!)

-Ole Gunnar Solskjear Childhood Story Plus Untold Biography Facts- Early Career Life
+Ole Gunnar Solskjaer Biography – Early Career Life:

 Sadly for Hareide, he didn’t have Solskjaer leading his attack for very long.
 Scoring 31 goals in 38 appearances attracted Premier League scouts who circled him like sharks- among them United.

-Ole Gunnar Solskjear Childhood Story Plus Untold Biography Facts- Rise to Fame
+Ole Gunnar Solskjaer Biography – Rise to Fame:

 After failures to acquire Alan Shearer, Man United on 29 July 1996 decided to acquire Ole Gunner Solskjear who was at that time unknown outside his homeland.

-Solskjaer’s deadly finishing together with his youthful baby looks made the British media nicknamed him the “Baby-faced Assassin“.
+Solskjaer’s deadly finishing together with his youthful baby looks made the British media nickname him the “Baby-faced Assassin“.

-However, the Man United legend loves to be remembered as the “super-sub“.
+The Man United legend who Ralf Rangnick succeeds at United would always be remembered as the “super-sub” – thanks to his beautiful career days.
 The rest, as they say, is now history.

 While playing for United, Solskjaer lived in Bramhall with his lovely wife named Silje.

-Both couples are blessed with three children namely; Noah, Karna and Elijah.
+The marriage of both couples is blessed with three children, namely; Noah, Karna and Elijah.

-Solskjaer’s son Noah once confessed to the media that his dad was not his favorite player.
+Solskjaer’s son Noah once confessed to the media that his dad was not his favourite player.
 Back then, Noah’s prefers to support Wayne Rooney rather than his own father.

 In 2008, Solskjaer became the youngest Norwegian to receive the First Class Knighthood of the Royal Norwegian Order of St. Olav by King Harald V of Norway.